-It was dark outside, the moon was out.
-By all accounts it was an enchanting evening, Lydia thought, but this did little to quell her growing unease.
-“You know, you shouldn’t expect miracles,” she suddenly blurted out, intuitively sensing that Tilly, like herself, was probably wondering what Christine was doing or, albeit, performing upstairs with the baby.
+Night had begun its gradual descent across the city of London.
+Fissions of blackness blew across the sky engulfing thousands of stars in its wake, while the moon, with its facial-like terrain, grimaced back like a silent partner.
+Looking into the dark did little to quell her growing unease.
+“You know, you shouldn’t expect miracles,” Lydia suddenly blurted, intuitively sensing that Tilly, like herself, was probably wondering what Christine was doing or, albeit, performing upstairs with the baby.

 She paused and then started again.
-This time without stopping: “I don’t like the champagne.
+This time without stopping.
+“I don’t like the champagne.
 The bubbles in the breast milk give me indigestion.
 If you do insist on having a tipple in the evening, then might I suggest you have a glass of that Rioja you occasionally have.
 None of that ‘New World’ drivel, as that gives me heartburn.
-But that Rioja, now, that’s a good find!
+But that Rioja.
+Yes, now that’s a good find!

 The silence was loud.
 The ubiquitous term: catching flies sprung to mind as Christine calmly watched Lydia and Tilly gape back at her.

-She turned to her friend, whose usually creamy white complexion took on a greyish hue.
-Tilly looked frozen but opened her mouth to speak, all the same: “Yes...Yes it is good” Tilly answered as though she was in a trance.
+Lydia broke the silence.
+“Is this some kind of joke?” she said in a blaze.
+She turned to her friend whose usually creamy white complexion took on a greyish hue.
+Tilly looked frozen but opened her mouth to speak all the same.
+“Yes - yes it is good,” Tilly answered as though she was in a trance.
 “Its 1982”

 “That Rioja,” Tilly answered.
-She slowly turned her head back to Christine; her eyes wide with disbelief.
-What she said next, seemed to hang in the air for eternity: “Thank you.”
+She slowly turned her head back to look at Christine; her eyes wide with disbelief.
+What she said next seemed to hang in the air for eternity.
+“Thank you.”

 “Did he say anything else?”
 Tilly asked looking on with excitement.

 “Nothing I wish to repeat.”
-Christine answered, apologetically.
+Christine said, apologetically.
 Deadpan.

 The smile froze on Tilly’s face.